dfinity/ic-burp-extension/README.md

 ### Sending requests from Intruder or Repeater
 It is possible to modify captured requests and send them again.
-The extension will make sure that the metadata fields are properly updated and - if desired - the request is correctly signed.
+The extension will make sure that the metadata fields are properly updated, the request is encoded and - if desired - is correctly signed.
 Currently signing is only supported for Internet Identities which need to be [registered first](#managing-internet-identities).
 The process works as follows:
 1. Capture some requests in the `HTTP history` as described in the [Viewing Requests](#viewing-decoded-requests-and-responses) section.